Overview: All Tracks

 The M.S.
 Data Science and Business Analytics curriculum is structured to be completed in a single year (fall, spring/summer, and winter) or a two year program for part-time students, with a total of 30 credit-hours required for each student.
-Trained by world-class faculty, students will learn identification and framing of problems; acquisition, management, and utilization of large and fast-moving streams of data; creation, analysis, solution, and interpretation of mathematical models using appropriate methodology; and the integration of these interdisciplinary skills to enable graduates to successfully develop and execute data science and business analytics projects.
+The program offers three areas of specialization: Advanced "Analytics", Computational "Engineering", or Data-Driven "Business".
+Trained by world-class faculty under the stewardship of a strong Industrail Advisory Board, students will learn identification and framing of problems; acquisition, management, and utilization of large and fast-moving streams of data; creation, analysis, solution, and interpretation of mathematical models using appropriate methodology; and the integration of these interdisciplinary skills to enable graduates to successfully develop and execute data science and business analytics projects.

 The "interdisciplinary core" includes 9 hours of coursework across business, computer science, and industrial engineering.
 On top of this integrated breadth of study covering the core areas of data science and business analytics, each student has 9 hours of "track specialized" courses to give them depth in an engineering, business, or analytics area of specialization.
 Each student's 6 credits of elective choices can be personalized to support their individual career goals.
 The final piece of the curriculum is a 6-credit applied analytics practicum, in which students will work with companies and organizations on real analytics problems.

 - Data Science Strategy & Leadership (3 Credit Hours)